Frequently Asked Questions

 As the two strangers search for clues, their investigations begin to point toward the same dark place.
 But by the time they realize that the truth could be deadly, it’s too late to turn back.
 And someone out there will stop at nothing to make sure their secrets stay buried.

-• Yes!
-The audiobook version of You Shouldn’t Be Here will be available on July 9, 2024, as an Audible exclusive.
+Yes!
+The audiobook version of You Shouldn’t Be Here will be available on July 9, 2024, as an Audible exclusive, narrated by Christina Ho.
 It is available for preorder here.

 To view a complete list of content warnings for YOU SHOULDN’T BE HERE, please go here.